BBBaden-Moodle-userscripts/BBBaden-Moodle/README.md

 For detailed instructions on how to install userscripts, please refer to the [Userscript Installation Guide](https://github.com/black-backdoor/userscript-installation-guide).
 &nbsp;

-### **⚠️ Important Notice: Possible Disruption in Development Due to Moodle Update ⚠️**
-We are writing to inform you about a recent update to the Moodle platform at moodle.bbbaden.ch, which may impact ongoing development efforts.
-Due to the recent update, there is a possibility of disruptions in the development environment as we work to ensure compatibility with the latest Moodle version.

 ## Popular Projects

 ### Compact Moodle by [@Hutch79](https://github.com/Hutch79)